-Enabling Pagely’s full-site acceleration feature is a great way to increase page load speeds, get additional performance out of your site, as well as decrease bandwidth costs.
+Enabling the dynamic site acceleration (also known as full site acceleration) of Pagely’s Mercury service on your WordPress site is a great way to increase page load speeds, get additional performance, as well as decrease bandwidth costs.

 Additionally, since your content will be coming from a single domain instead of a subdomain like cdn.example.com, the number of DNS lookups is reduced and can be processed via a single connection stream.
-While in many cases this improvement can be negligible, every little bit helps to get your pages loading as fast as possible!
+While in many cases this improvement can be negligible for fast connections, slower desktop or mobile connections will see the largest overall improvements.

 Drawbacks and Considerations